Definitions: Green Features

 These fixtures actually have two different buttons depending on your “business” and use 0.8 or 1.6 gallons of water, depending on the flush.
 The Half Flush and Full Flush technology can reduce water usage by up to 67% compared with the traditional toilet that uses 2.9 gallons in a single flush.

-Energy Star® Windows
+Energy Star Windows

 Energy-efficient windows employ advanced technologies, such as protective coatings and improved frames, to help keep heat in during winter and out during summer.
 These windows also block damaging ultraviolet sunlight that can discolor carpets and furnishings.

-Energy Star ® Water Heaters
+Energy Star Hot Water Heater

 Heating water accounts for approximately 15 percent of a home’s energy use.
 High efficiency water heaters use 10 to 50 percent less energy than standard models, saving homeowners money on their utility bills.
 Actual energy savings from high efficiency water heaters depend on family size, heater location, and the size and placement of water pipes.

-Fireplace Inserts
+Fireplace Insert

 Fireplace inserts or wood stoves are available to fit into an existing fireplace.
 These inserts are equipped with glass or metal doors, outside combustion air vents, and heat circulation blowers.
 Fireplace inserts dramatically improve fireplace efficiency by blowing heat from the fire into the room and limiting the amount of heat and conditioned air lost up the chimney.

-Instant Hot Water Dispensers
+Instant Hot Water Dispenser

 Hot water dispensers work by heating up filtered water quickly, without having to wait around as you would when boiling water in a kettle.
 In addition, their main feature is the easy dispenser that releases water without having to pour water in a cup, saving you time and enabling energy efficiency in your kitchen.